CSYClubIIITK/CTF-Guide/src/forensics/general.md

 &#x20;                                            \`-s\` (special files): Read block or character special files.

+There are cases where we may be given a file with a certain extension (eg: jpg), to look for its authenticity you may use the file command.
+Any inconsistencies found will mean a corrupt file.
+This can also be identified when you are unable to open the file.
+In such a cases the file signatures must be fixed.
+We will see this in a later example.&#x20;

+### Strings

-2\.
-Analyzing the file type alone will not give us any leads to go about further.
+&#x20;Analyzing the file type alone will not give us any leads to go about further.
 We can make use&#x20;

 of the strings command to print human readable characters hidden within the file(binary   files mostly).&#x20;